scientific-open-solutions/collector-deprecated/README.md

-# This is a backup version of the main Collector repository.
+# This is a backup version of the main Collector repository - please look for the repository "Collector" instead

 # **Collector Documentation**